svvvst/resume_generator/resume.md

 - Deployed new automated conveyor system; coordinating with plant engineering, corporate technology group, and OEM.
 - Conducted package flow modeling with Excel VBA to optimize automated conveyor and improve user experience by sorting conveyor layout into equal-volume sets based on queried historical metrics.
-- Built comprehensive Jet SQL data model in MS Access, applying self-taught skills to collect data from databases and other sources, facilitating more complex reporting and in-depth investigations.
+- Built comprehensive Jet SQL data model in MS Access, applying self-taught skills to integrate data from several disconnected databases.
 - Transformed data from Oracle database to ID late-arriving package accounts, author report on tardy package arrival causes, then revise pickup schedules.
 - Performed demand assessments and projections for operations planning based on historical performance data; applying statistical methods such as: linear regressions, fast Fourier transform, SMAs, std. dev., etc.
 - Conducted root cause analyses of service failure incidents based on data and in-field research to resolve numerous scanning and mechanical bugs in new conveyor system